zhannina/zhannina.github.io/_posts/2018-03-13-aware-standalone.md

 ---
 layout: post
-title: A standalone application with Aware applications sensor
+title: How to create a standalone Android application with Aware Applications sensor
 ---

 I recently had to create a standalone android application with Aware applications sensor.